Sunday, June 19, 2016

 (the rest of the crew express their sudden comprehension as well)

-But Bugger didn't POP the balloon as intended, no, he just let the air out of it steadily, gradually.
+But Bugger didn't POP the balloon as intended.
+No, he just let the air out of it steadily, gradually.
 He didn't quickly proclaim: "Oh, I get it!"
 Instead he said: "O-o-o-o-o-o-o-oh, I-I-I-I get it..."
 Rather than the punctuating 'POP!' it was just a slow deflation to nothing followed by the others who had waited for him to finish before they piped in with their own lines.
-Instead of a gloriously shocking loud noise followed by laughter, we just had an empty balloon, limp as a used rubber dripping the wasted jizz of what might otherwise have been a funny joke.
+Instead of a gloriously shocking loud noise followed by laughter, Bugger's delivery left us with just an empty balloon, limp and wasted.
 He may as well have been a deliberate saboteur.

 "What do you mean?"